September 06, 2018

 9- Use acid to your advantage

-Add a final dash of acid like vinegar or citrus juice to almost any vegetable or meat dish and even fruit desserts at the last minute to perk up the flavour.
+Add a final dash of acid like vinegar or citrus juice to almost any vegetable or meat dish and even fruit desserts at the last minute to perk up the flavor.

 10- Trust doneness tests over the timer’s buzzer